 However, the most important aspect of onboarding is documentation.
-MSPs need to document the key processes at any client they take on so that when the client’s technology is not functioning properly, any one of the MSP’s engineers can come in and properly assess and diagnose the problem.
+Managed services need to document the key processes at any client they take on so that when the client’s technology is not functioning properly, any one of the MSP’s engineers can come in and properly assess and diagnose the problem.
 This documentation includes important items such as site details, site plans and credentials for logging into important software.

 These expectations should be articulated during customer training so that the customer is apprised of how to contact the MSP and what to expect when they call during business hours or after hours.
 How long should they expect to wait until someone returns their call?